MicrosoftDocs/architecture-center/docs/guide/networking/global-web-applications/overview.md

    [Azure Traffic Manager](/azure/traffic-manager/traffic-manager-overview) is a DNS-based global load balancer.
 Your domain's CNAME record points to Traffic Manager, and Traffic Manager determines where the traffic should go based on how you configure its [routing method](/azure/traffic-manager/traffic-manager-routing-methods).
 In most situations, consider using [priority routing](/azure/traffic-manager/traffic-manager-routing-methods#priority-traffic-routing-method) so that traffic flows through Azure Front Door by default.
 Traffic Manager can automatically switch traffic to your alternate path if Azure Front Door is unavailable.

-   You can also consider using a different global traffic routing system, but Traffic Manager works well for most situations.
+   You can also consider using a different global traffic routing system, such as a global load balancer.
+However, Traffic Manager works well for many situations.

-1. There are two *paths* for traffic to ingress to your application:
+1. You have two *paths* for traffic to ingress to your application:

    - **Azure Front Door** processes and routes most of your application traffic.
 Azure Front Door provides the *primary path* to your application.